Javan leopard: Distribution and habitat

 The Javan leopard is confined to the Indonesian island of Java.
-It is known to inhabit Gunung Halimun National Park, Ujung Kulon National Park, Gunung Gede Pangrango National Park, Ceremai National Park, Merbabu National Park, Merapi National Park, Bromo Tengger Semeru National Park, Meru Betiri National Park, Ijen Mountain, Baluran National Park, and Alas Purwo National Park.
-It inhabits altitudes from sea level to 2540 m ranging from dense tropical rainforest to dry deciduous forests.
+It is known to inhabit Gunung Halimun National Park, Ujung Kulon National Park, Gunung Gede Pangrango National Park, Ceremai National Park, Merbabu National Park, Merapi National Park, Bromo Tengger Semeru National Park, Meru Betiri National Park, Ijen Mountain, Baluran National Park and Alas Purwo National Park.
+It inhabits elevations from sea level to 2540 m ranging from dense tropical rainforest to dry deciduous forests.
 Outside protected areas, it was recorded in secondary forest, mixed agriculture and production forest between 2008 and 2014.

 In the 1990s, it survived in the seral stages of successional vegetation patterns, which made it less susceptible to humans' disruptive activities than many other mammals.

-From 2001 to 2004, monitoring research has been conducted in a 20 km2 area of Gunung Halimun National Park using camera traps and radio tracking.
+From 2001 to 2004, monitoring research was conducted in a 20 km2 area of Gunung Halimun National Park using camera traps and radio tracking.
 Seven leopards were identified in the study area.
 The total population was estimated at 42 to 58 individuals.
 The home range of an adult female averaged 9.82 km2.

 Ecology and behavior

-The Javan leopard's prey comprises barking deer, wild boar, Java mouse-deer, and primates such as crab-eating macaque, silvery lutung, and Javan gibbon.
-Javan leopards also look for food in close by villages and have been known to prey on domestic dogs, chickens, and goats.
+The Javan leopard's prey comprises barking deer, wild boar, Java mouse-deer, and primates such as crab-eating macaque, silvery lutung and Javan gibbon.
+Javan leopards also look for food in close by villages and have been known to prey on domestic dogs, chickens and goats.

-Two leopards were radio collared in the Gunung Halimun National Park.
+Two leopards were radio-collared in the Gunung Halimun National Park.
 Their daily activity pattern showed peaks in the early mornings between 6:00 and 9:00, and late afternoons between 15:00 and 18:00.